nevware/nevware/_posts/2021-06-23-Static-sites.md

   - JavaScript-based integration with either off-the-shelf services such as OAuth, Google Analytics, etc., or custom-written serverless functions to add functionality to the webpages.
 Asynchronous where possible, graceful degredation where not.
   - Hosted on auto-scaling Cloud infrastructure, with a robust CDN to serve static assets.

+Let's start with the drawbacks of this architecture.

+At run time, there can be a lot of activity in the browser.
+While the page itself may load lighteningly fast, all the JavaScript can end up doing a lot of work.
+This can make the site feel slow.

+Secondly, there's no "framework" - one of the things I like about MVC, or Ruby on Rails, or traditional CMS platforms, is that they provide a paved road - if you want to add a new feature, there are common ways of doing it.
+What I disliked about PHP or (shudder) PERL was that there are dozens of ways of achieving the same thing, and you could usually tell who had delivered a feature by looking at the code.
+Without the paved road, it's very easy for applications to become messy, unmaintainable, and slow.

+My final major concern is that the dependency on external systems means your site may lose functionality without you knowing - and in some cases, that might damage the customer experience.
+If you depend on a Cloud-hosted check-out API, and they screw up a deployment, your website loses sales until they fix that screw-up.
+Your service providers _should_ be at least as good at maintaining uptime as you are, but you only have their word for it...

+The benefits, however, are impressive.

+Firstly, you can use "best of breed" services for common features, and you can integrate them in any way supported by your programming language and their API.
+This gives both a quality and time-to-market boost - many marketing services are designed for quick and easy implementation in the browser.

+Secondly, you have full control over each page, and you're not constrained by the CMS's templating logic.
+You can integrate with React, Svelte, Angular - whatever makes you happy - and you can even mix and match.
+You can also use popular web development techniques like Live Reload, which brings a big productivity boost.

+And finally, yes, the performance and scalability boost - and the lack of complex server-side caching - can be a huge time saver.
+Typically a static webpage takes less than 1% of the server-side resources of a generated pages.
+And there's a [famous saying about the two hard problems in computer science](https://www.martinfowler.com/bliki/TwoHardThings.html)...